-Environmental provisions are needed to protect our ecosystem and biodiversity
+Environmental provisions are needed to protect our environment

 Inadequacy of the environmental provisions: